Houses in multiple occupation (HMO)

 Report a suspected HMO

-If you think people are living in a property being operated as a HMO you can report this to us using our online form below.
+If you think people are living in a property being operated as a HMO you can report this to us.
+Please use our online form below.